brunseba/lab-netapp-activeiq/docs/testing/mermaid-validation-summary.md

 ## ✅ Resolution Status

-The Mermaid syntax issues have been successfully resolved!
-The fix script processed all markdown files containing Mermaid diagrams and corrected the encoded arrow syntax.
+The Mermaid integration has been successfully migrated to **native MkDocs Material support**!
+All diagrams now render using the built-in Material theme Mermaid integration, providing better performance and compatibility.

 ## 🔧 What Was Fixed